soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

 [Hale Connect](https://wetransform.to/haleconnect/){target=_blank} currently employed at WE premises is used for metadata validation.
 User Guide is available [here](https://help.wetransform.to/docs/getting-started/2018-04-28-quick-start){target=_blank}.
 Administration console can be access upon login at: <https://data.soilwise.wetransform.eu/#/home>.

+Furthermore, [GDAL](https://gdal.org/index.html){target=_blank}, a very robust conversion library used in most FOSS and commercial GIS software.
+It provides a wealth of format conversions and can handle reprojection.
+In cases where no structural or semantic transformation is needed, a GDAL-based conversion service would make sense.

 #### Setting up a transformation process in hale>>connect

 Complete the following steps to set up soil data transformation, validation and publication processes: